USA Soccer Betting Guide For 2026

 Over/Under Bets

-The next result here you'll see is the over-under of the game (O/U).
+The next result you'll see here is the over-under (O/U) for the game.
 This is basically a baseline put on a final score.
 For instance, you may see an O/U line of 2.5.
 This means that, if you take the over, both teams need to combine for 3 goals; whereas if you take the under, both teams cannot combine for more than 2 goals.

 These bets are simple enough to grasp, but you also need to understand that oddsmakers are picking a relatively mid-road, benign score prediction that will induce bets from both sides.
-So there's still some work here from your end that needs to be done.
-You cannot simply take the under every match and expect to win.
-Look into how teams are playing and how they historically score against certain teams and certain goalkeepers.
+So there's still some work to be done on your end.
+You cannot simply take the under in every match and expect to win.
+Look into how teams are playing and how they have historically scored against certain teams and goalkeepers.

 Props and Live Betting

 Prop bets are proposition bets, and these bets are more or less community bets that take place outside of the regular lines.
 For instance, you may see a prop bet line that says Ronaldo will score a goal in a game, or that a certain goalkeeper may have multiple saves.
-You might see one that gives you a certain time frame in which a goal will be scored.
+You might see one that gives you a specific time frame for when a goal will be scored.
 These bets are typically added for fun, but they can be rather lucrative depending on which you take and how many you ultimately win.

 Live betting, on the other hand, is when the lines change based on the action.
 So, say you're late into a game where it's Man U vs. Arsenal, and it started out with you betting that the away team, Man U, will win.
 However, with 20 minutes left in the match, it's Arsenal 4, Man U 3, a relatively high-scoring game.
 So you find a line that allows you to leverage your bet by placing it on the opposite team, or you might find much better odds doubling your bet with the same team for a comeback.

-Regardless, live bets change during the course of the game, and experienced gamblers can use these bets to hedge their original bets for leverage and end up winning either way.
+Regardless, live bets change over the course of the game, and experienced gamblers can use these bets to hedge their original bets, gain leverage, and end up winning either way.
 (Stay glued to our resource site here, as we're bound to have some intermediate to expert tips for soccer betting, which will teach you how to leverage and win.)

 A Step-by-Step Template for Betting

 This is where we really delve into the heart of the matter.
 This is our step-by-step guide for soccer betting.
-Remember, this is a guide that's geared specifically toward beginners.
+Remember, this guide is geared specifically toward beginners.
 If you already know what you're doing, then you're probably well aware of most of this information.
 This is the sort of stuff people need to know when they don't yet have any soccer betting knowledge.

 Step 1: Pick the Right Site and Set Your Budget

-We're combining a couple of steps here because they sort of bleed in together.
+We're combining a couple of steps here because they sort of bleed into each other.
 For starters, you want to pick the right sportsbook with which to bet.
-You want a site that's offshore, because if it's located in the US it might be shut down and leave you unable to get your money.
+You want an offshore site because if it's located in the US, it might be shut down, leaving you unable to get your money.

 Step 2: Decide on Which Matches to Bet